History of Get Out in Timeline

 Get Out

-Get Out, directed by Jordan Peele, is a psychological horror film centered on Chris (Daniel Kaluuya), a young Black man who visits the family estate of his white girlfriend, Rose (Allison Williams).
-As the weekend progresses, Chris uncovers a disturbing secret about the Armitage family and their sinister plan to transfer the consciousness of wealthy white individuals into the bodies of Black people, effectively achieving a twisted form of immortality.
-The film explores themes of racism, cultural appropriation, and the commodification of Black bodies, culminating in Chris fighting for survival against the Armitage family and their horrifying scheme.
+Get Out is a psychological horror film about Chris, a young black man, who visits his white girlfriend Rose's family estate.
+As the weekend progresses, Chris uncovers a disturbing secret about the Armitage family and their community.
+He discovers that they are perpetrating a twisted scheme to transfer the consciousness of wealthy white individuals into the bodies of younger, physically fit black people, effectively achieving a form of immortality.
+Chris becomes a target, fighting for his life and freedom against the Armitage family's horrifying plans.

 In November 2015, Daniel Kaluuya and Allison Williams were cast as the lead actors in Get Out.

-In December 2015, casting began for other roles in Get Out, continuing into February 2016.
+In December 2015, casting continued for roles in Get Out.

-In February 2016, additional roles were casted in Get Out.
+In February 2016, additional roles for Get Out were cast.

 On February 16, 2016, principal photography for Get Out commenced in Fairhope, Alabama.